-Gary Raymond enjoys an irreverent and affectionate feature-length documentary from Hannah Berryman on the legendary Rockfield Studios in Monmouthshire, a place that has given birth to some of the most iconic records in rock music history.
+Gary Raymond enjoys an irreverent and affectionate feature-length documentary, Rockfield: The Studio on the Farm, by Hannah Berryman, a place that has given birth to some of the most iconic records in rock music history.

 Growing up as a music-obsessed teenager in the ‘90s in Newport, Rockfield Studios was definitely on the radar.
 By the mid-part of that decade, when me and my mates began to venture out to pubs and clubs in the thick of the then-town’s nightlife golden era (that period when Kurt proposed to Courtney on the TJ’s stage, and Damon and Justine skipped arm-in-arm down the banks of the Usk), Rockfield was the Temple on the Hill for guitar bands in the Gwent Valley.
 Newport was the best place to indulge for musicians looking to get smashed in between recording sessions, and, when you’re sixteen, trying to get your money’s worth by filling the jukebox of your local with “I am the Resurrection” on loop, stories of Ian Brown and the Brothers Gallagher swaggering in at various points of the immediate past was all the mythology you needed to believe in God.